RhDm/dogsled/README.md

 <br>

 `dogsled` is an open-source Python package that does only one thing: Macenko [1] stain normalisation of large medical slides (OpenSlide formats).
-It generates either JPEG or TIFF normalised image
+It generates either JPEG or TIFF normalised image.

+*It is crucial to have a dataset of high quality when, for example, training deep learning models.
+When working with medical slides, the colour might differ from slide to slide, making it harder to work with them as it causes heterogenicity in the data set.
+Stain normalisation is one of the techniques used to mitigate this hurdle and homogenise the slide colour.
+However, the size of the medical slides, which can go beyond gigapixel, makes it challenging to perform such a task.
+No worries, `dogsled` is there to help you.*

 Why *dogsled*?
 Well, first of all, because of the dogs.
 Second, because together many dogs can push a cargo too heavy for one dog to handle.
 Similarily, dogsled divides heavy computations into smaller ones.
 As with many algorithms and life situations, divide and conquer, right?

 # `dogsled` is in late alpha phase
-if you spot a bug or have a suggestion feel free to open an issue if wish to test `dogsled` and need the data, feel free to drop me an email at: dmitri.stepanov1@gmail.com
+if you spot a bug or have a suggestion feel free to open an issue

+if wish to test `dogsled` and need the data, feel free to drop me an email at: dmitri.stepanov1@gmail.com

 ## Quirks and features

 Currently, `dogsled` can:
   - normalise all slides located in a specified folder
   - normalise slides specified by name
   - normalise slides defined in a QuPath library (either all or the ones specified by name and/or index)
   - generate JPEG equivalents of the normalised slides
   - generate TIFF equivalents of the normalised slides (also for large slides not fitting in RAM)
   - create hematoxylin/eosin decoupled normalised images
   - create thumbnails of all slides (pre-normalised and normalised)

 ## Documentation
 `dogsled` about page, quickstart, installation and API can be found at [dogsled.readthedocs.io](https://dogsled.readthedocs.io)